CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 > LockSpendableList200Response lockSpendableList(walletId, opts)

-Lock/Unlock the UTXOs in tx hash list
+Lock UTXOs

-Lock/Unlock the UTXOs in the given tx hash list.
-The Locked UTXO can not be transferred until unlocked.
+This operation locks the UTXOs with specified transaction hashes.
+Locked UTXOs cannot be transferred until unlocked.  &lt;Note&gt;This operation is applicable to MPC Wallets only.&lt;/Note&gt;

 ### Example